 Talk to your terminal manager before April

-Written on the 5th of March 2013 by ACAPMA
+Written on the 5 March 2013 by ACAPMA

 Petroleum distributors and cartage contractors, who are yet to meet new Safe Load Pass (SLP) compliance standards, are being advised to consult with terminal managers to determine what further action can be taken.

 With the commencement date of 1 April 2013, for new SLP compliance on exhaust shielding and park brake door alarms, some companies are finding that complying is problematic due to several reasons including: limited ability to take vehicle combinations off the road; contractor and parts availability; as well as the updating to new equipment during this time.
 ACAPMA is suggesting that operators who may not be fully compliant by the deadlines meet with terminal managers to discuss options or face being turned away at the terminal gate.